 The Committee believes that retention stock units ensure consistency of leadership at the Company by retaining key executives in a competitive labor market.
 Although equity awards in general include an element of performance incentive, the Committee awards retention stock units primarily to encourage continuity of management.
-Retention stock generally vests after a four-year period of continued service.
+While our 2004 Stock Incentive Plan provides a minimum three-year period for retention stock vesting, our retention stock awards generally provide for vesting after a four-year period of continued service.
 Executives holding retention stock units have the right to receive a cash payment equivalent to dividends in such amounts as dividends are paid on our common stock.
-We delay payment of retention stock units (which are not performance based) to a Named Executive Officer who is also a "covered employee" for purposes of Internal Revenue Code section 162(m) if we anticipate that such payment, if made, would not be deductible due to the application of Code section 162(m).
+We delay payment of retention stock units (which are not performance based) to a Named Executive Officer who is also a "covered employee" for purposes of section 162(m) of the Internal Revenue Code, as amended (the Code), if we anticipate that such payment, if made, would not be deductible due to the application of Code section 162(m).
 Payment is delayed until the first taxable year in which we anticipate our tax deduction would no longer be limited by Code section 162(m).